Wobblucy/WoWLogreplayer-Public/README.md

 ## FAQ

 **Q: My GPU doesn't support Vulkan, will this work?**
-A: Unfortunately no. AwowLab requires Vulkan 1.3+.
-Most GPUs from 2015+ support this.
+A: No.

 **Q: Does this work with Classic WoW?**
 A: Currently only tested with Retail WoW.
-Classic support may come in the future.

 **Q: Can I use this during raids?**
 A: AwowLab reads log files **after** the encounter.
 There is no way to 'refresh' a log without closing and restsrting the .exe.